 Alfalfa plays a critical part in the control of cholesterol.
-The leaves contain saponins and animal studies suggest that this blocks absorption of cholesterol and prevents the formation of atherosclerotic plaques, thus helping in preventing strokes and heart disease.
+The leaves contain saponins and animal studies suggest that this blocks the absorption of cholesterol and prevents the formation of atherosclerotic plaques, thus helping in preventing strokes and heart disease.
 It is said to reduce the bad cholesterol (LDL) while not affecting the good cholesterol (HDL).
-The chemicals and fibres in the alfalfa, binds to the cholesterol, preventing it from sticking to the arterial walls and blood.
+The chemicals and fibres in the alfalfa, bind to the cholesterol, preventing it from sticking to the arterial walls and blood.
 Alfalfa contains coumarin derivatives, which are the cause of its anti-thrombotic effect.
 It also supplies the body with flavonoids that help to relax the muscles of the cardiovascular system.

 Alfalfa Health Benefits for Inflammation

 Alfalfa is a herb rich in chlorophyll, which helps to purify the blood and eliminate uric acid.
 This can help relieve joint pain.
 Folk medicine gives high regard to this herb in cases of arthritis, rheumatism, and other inflammation.
 It is believed that alfalfa contains amino acids that reduce inflammation.
 In a study investigating the anti-inflammatory potential of alfalfa and the mechanisms involved, it was found that alfalfa aerial parts, exert anti-inflammatory activity, and may be useful as a functional food for the prevention of inflammatory disorders.